-Note: Eligibility requirements for households that wish to be placed on the BMR waiting list are identified in Section 7.
+Note: Eligibility requirements for households that wish to be placed on the BMR Purchase Wwaiting Llist are identified in Section 7.
 The requirements identified below apply at the actual time of application to purchase a BMR unit.
 In order for a household to be eligible at the time of application to purchase, ALL of the following requirements must be met:

 - 6.1 BMR Purchase Waiting List.
-Applicants are eligible to have their names placed on the BMR waiting list if they meet the following three requirements at the time they submit an application for the waiting list: (1) currently live or work within incorporated Menlo Park; (2) meet the current income limit requirements (per household size) for purchase of a BMR unit; and (3) all applicants currently live together as a household. - 6.1.1 Definition of Household.
+Applicants are eligible to have their names placed on the BMR Purchase W-waiting Llist if they meet the following three requirements at the time they submit an application for the BMR Purchase W-waiting Llist: (1) currently live or work within incorporated Menlo Park; (2) meet the current income limit requirements (per household size) for purchase of a BMR unit; and (3) all applicants currently live together as a household. - 6.1.1 Definition of Household.
 For the purposes of this program, household is defined as all persons who occupy a housing unit.
 A household includes the related family members and all the unrelated people, if any, such as lodgers, foster children, wards, or employees who share the housing unit.
 A person living alone in a housing unit, or a group of unrelated people sharing a housing unit such as partners or roomers, is also counted as a household.